MaciejGawel/strangler/overview.md

 ## Prerequisites

-In this course you will use:
+In this course, you will use:

 - Docker
 - Docker Compose